aerleon/aerleon/docs/dev/contributing.md

 Aerleon will observe semantic versioning.
 This may result in an quick turn around in minor versions to keep pace with an ever growing feature set.

-TODO: Confirm that main will be primary branch.

 ## Release Policy

 Aerleon has currently no intended scheduled release schedule, and will release new features in minor versions.